ZaoLahma/py_devrant/README.md

 # py_devrant

-This is a terminal (text based) Devrant reader.
+This is a completely unofficial terminal (text based) Devrant (www.devrant.io) reader written in python.